-Valliant, as train horns are designed to be loud at a distance of a quarter mile, but can often be heard a mile or more away.
-The sound of the bells and the train horn would be eliminated with the project, as would the engine noise from cars and trucks starting up at the crossing after a train has cleared the tracks.

-- Benefits to employers Businesses would gain from increased worker productivity due to reduced commute times and work trip travel times, as well as the ability to recruit workers from further away, and possibly reduced lateness. - Increased sales Local business are likely to experience additional sales resulting from increased pedestrian and auto traffic. - Health benefits Safe, marked pedestrian and bicycle facilities make it more likely that local residents will use these modes and realize the related exercise benefits. - Impacts on relocated businesses -Eight businesses will need to be relocated to make room for the overpass.
+- Noise reduction Safety demands that for a busy road like US 70, "active" crossing protection be in place, including a crossing gate, bells and lights at the crossing to indicate the approach of a train, and the train is required to sound its horn.
+Train horns can sometimes be heard at the far other end of Valliant, as train horns are designed to be loud at a distance of a quarter mile, but can often be heard a mile or more away.
+The sound of the bells and the train horn would be eliminated with the project, as would the engine noise from cars and trucks starting up at the crossing after a train has cleared the tracks. - Benefits to employers Businesses would gain from increased worker productivity due to reduced commute times and work trip travel times, as well as the ability to recruit workers from further away, and possibly reduced lateness. - Increased sales Local businesses are likely to experience additional sales resulting from increased pedestrian and auto traffic. - Health benefits Safe, marked pedestrian and bicycle facilities make it more likely that local residents will use these modes and realize the related exercise benefits. - Impacts on relocated businesses -Eight businesses will need to be relocated to make room for the overpass.
 Changes of location, particularly when involuntary, always involve costs in reduced productivity and lost sales as customers adjust to new locations.
 However, due to the lack of suitable vacant commercial structures in the vicinity, the commercial relocations for this project will result in new, possibly customdesigned, structures for each of the relocated businesses.
 This improvement in the visual appeal of these businesses, as well as the likely reduction in maintenance and energy costs from more modern structures, could have a long term economic benefit for these businesses.
 Benefits may even spill over to neighboring businesses, as many are currently located near vacant lots or dilapidated buildings (Exhibit 14).